-1.5 COMMUNITY ENGAGEMENT
+3.1 COMMUNITY ENGAGEMENT

-The Neighbourhood Forum have carried out extensive public engagement from establishing the Forum boundaries in March 2014, to seeking residents' feedback on planning issues of concern, to developing a Vision and Objectives on which to base a neighbourhood plan.
+The Neighbourhood Forum have carried out extensive public engagement, firstly to establish the neighbourhood area boundaries in March 2014, and later seeking residents' feedback on planning issues of concern, to help in developing Plan aims and policies.
 Initial themes emerged and a survey was developed, which ran between February and March 2014 (Evidence base document (130) Neighbourhood Plan Objectives Survey April 2014) to gauge the degree of support.
 By 31.3.14, almost 100 responses had been received to the on-line survey.
 Respondents to the on-line survey were individually thanked and invited to join the Redington Frognal Neighbourhood Forum.
 The responses informed the Vision and Objectives brochure, and a more detailed survey followed.
 The Vision and Objectives Statement and Survey were formally launched at a public meeting on 15 March 2015, held at University College School.
 Flyers were hand-delivered through c.
 2,000 letterboxes in time for the 15 March 2015 meeting.
-Laminated posters advertised the meeting on all lampposts.
+Laminated posters advertised the meeting on all lamposts.

-Almost 50 residents and local businesses attended the discussion (with free wine and food) on 15 March 2014.
+Almost 50 residents and local businesses attended the discussion on 15 March 2014.
 The survey continued until December 2015 and generated 184 responses and very high support of 95% for the Vision and Objectives.
 These documents are presented as part of the evidence base (Evidence Base documents (130) Neighbourhood Plan Objectives Survey February-March 2014, (131) RedFrog Vision and Objectives Brochure and (132) Vision & Objectives Survey Data_All_151206).
 They are also hosted on the Neighbourhood Forum website at: